 (8) Links or references to issued certificates that demonstrate compliance with all applicable certificate, CRL, and OCSP requirements.

-(c) An Applicant shall become a Member once the Forum has determined by consensus among the Members during a teleconference or meeting that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
-Acceptance by consensus shall be determined or a Ballot of Members shall be held as soon as the Applicant indicates that it has presented all information required under subsection (b) and has responded to all follow-up questions from the Forum and the Member has complied with the requirements of Section 5.5.
+(c) An Applicant shall become a Member once the Forum has determined by consensus among the Members during a Forum Meeting or Forum Teleconference that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
+Acceptance by consensus shall be determined or a Ballot of the Members shall be held as soon as the Applicant indicates that it has presented all information required under subsection (b) and has responded to all follow-up questions from the Forum and the Member has complied with the requirements of Section 5.5.

-2.2 General Provisions Applicable to ll Ballots
+2.2 General Provisions Applicable to All Ballots

 The following rules will apply to all ballots, including Draft Guideline Ballots (defined in Section 2.3).